-Geographic Imager allows the creation of custom definitions where parameters are stored in a separate XML file that can be saved or loaded.
-By default the file will be named customsystems.xml.
-It is preferred to use this default naming convention and default save location as Geographic Imager will have an option to keep a backup of these files when uninstalling (Windows only) or re-installing.
+Geographic Imager allows the creation of custom definitions where parameters are stored in a separate XML file that can be saved or loaded-named customsystems.xml by default.
+It is recommended to use the default name and default save location as Geographic Imager will have an option to keep a backup of these files when uninstalling (Windows only) or re-installing.
 The backup files are located in: